-The best storage method is wrapped loosely in plastic wrap, placed in an airtight container, and stored in the back of the fridge.
+The best storage method is to wrap it loosely in plastic wrap, place it in an airtight container, and store it in the back of the fridge.
 However, you can also leave your cake uncovered or covered at room temperature or stash it in the freezer.

 Is pineapple upside-down cake supposed to be cold?

 It doesn’t have to be cold, but most people tend to eat it that way.
 Personally, I find that the texture and flavor are enhanced when slightly chilled.
 I’m not a big fan of room-temperature fruits.

 How long can pineapple upside-down cake sit out unrefrigerated?